Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

 TeamDynamix SSO Configuration

-1. To enable Azure AD SSO in TeamDynamix, log into the TeamDynamix Admin application or navigate there from the TDNext application menu option.
+1. To enable Entra ID SSO in TeamDynamix, log into the TeamDynamix Admin application or navigate there from the TDNext application menu option.

 2. From your organization details page, click the Security tab and then click the Configure SSO button.

-3. In Azure AD, copy the Azure AD Identifier field from the Set up [application name] box.
+3. In Entra ID, copy the Microsoft Entra Identifier field from the Set up [application name] box.

 4. Paste the value from Step 3. into the Entity ID field in the TeamDynamix SSO Settings page (reached from Step 2.).